MattJeanes/TeslaMateAgile/README.md

 Prices on Energinet appear to be without VAT so this defines a multiplier to be applied before using the price for further calculations.

 ### Fixed prices
-Support for this is added for accommodating different transmission charges, taxes, etc. This would be added to the price reported from Energinet's API.
+Support for this is added for accommodating different transmission charges, taxes, etc. This will be added to the price reported from Energinet's API.

 ## Troubleshooting